hynekcer/django-salesforce-stubs/README.md

-**hynekcer / django-salesforce-stubs** is a clone of **django-stubs**.
+**hynekcer / django-salesforce-stubs** is a clone of **django-stubs** with an added "**salesforce**" branch that is here a default branch.
 It is used for static type check with an alternate database backend [django-salesforce](https://github.com/django-salesforce/django-salesforce).

-The differences are:
+The differences of "salesforce" branch are:
 1. It annotates also some internal parts of `django.db`.
-2. It adds three custom methods specific to django-salesforce to models.manager and models.query.
-   These methods are implemented in a descendant module, but the smart features of django-stubs require that typing generic classes must be declared in django stubs, not in descendant.
+2. It adds three custom methods specific to django-salesforce to models/manager.pyi and models/query.pyi These methods are implemented in a descendant module in "django-salesforce" package, but the smart features of django-stubs require that typing of generic classes must be declared in django-stubs, not in descendant classes.
-   These thee added methods can be found after the line "\* for Salesforce".
+   These thee added methods can be found in the source after a line `# for Salesforce`.
+3. The version number is with an added fourth digit that is an incremental version important for dependency of django-salesforce annotations on django-salesforce-stubs.
+   It will be never on PyPi.

-An additional idea is to annotate a general database backend to which all backends can be ckecked that are compatible with it and that is sufficient for the rest of `django.db`.
+An additional not yet implemented idea is to annotate a general database backend to which all backends can be ckecked that are compatible with it and that is sufficient for the rest of `django.db`.

 ----